AmaterasuKS/KITSUNE/README.md

-That's my first link for the KITSUNE company
+That's my link for the KITSUNE company